johnF-moore/spatial_mulitplex_immunofluorescence/README.md

 # spatial_mulitplex_immunofluorescence
+**Spatial multiplex immunofluorescence data from thymic slices.
+Tissues are stained with phenocycler (CODEX) workflow.
+The goal is to understand how aging affects thymic tissue.**

 - *AKOYA_clustering_comparison_functions.R* contains the functions that I use to automate the downstream analysis of spatial multiplex immunofluorescence clustering